BoKwokProjects/BoKwokProjects/README.md

 Final Year Dissertation on Traditional Machine Learning and Deep Learning using the ISIC 2024 Dataset: A comparative study analyzing the performance of traditional machine learning and deep learning models for skin lesion classification using the ISIC 2024 SLICE-3D dataset.

-ISIC 2024 Medical Dataset (Traditional Machine Learning)/: Analyses using traditional machine learning techniques on the ISIC 2024 dataset.
+ISIC 2024 Medical Dataset (Traditional Machine Learning)/: A metadata-driven skin lesion classification project using traditional machine learning models inspired by the Chaos and Clues diagnostic approach, achieving up to 90.8% accuracy with Random Forest in distinguishing benign from malignant cases.

 ISIC Balanced Split Medical Dataset (Deep Learning)/: Resources and analyses related to the balanced medical imaging dataset (Cassidy et al., 2022) using deep learning approaches.